A Dozen Easy Principles for Organizational Success

 - Foster a Culture of Learning

 This is about knowledge and curiosity.
 Industry and related best practices.
 What’s new?
 What are others are doing that works, doesn’t, and why?
 Books.
 Journals.
 Guest speakers.
 Seminars.
 Field trips.
 Conferences.

 Encourage participation and leadership in trade associations.
 Volunteer to do presentations and assist at industry invents.
 Network.
 Doing these things fosters respect for other’s work.
 And this makes #3 (“us”) okay.
 Doing these things always pays dividends back to your organization.

 Just do it.
 Be unafraid.
 It is easier to ask for forgiveness than it is to ask permission.

 These principles may seem obvious or simple.
-And yet often times government agencies of all sizes and at all levels simply fail to do even a few of these, let alone all 12.
+And yet often times government agencies and even private sector companies and non-profits of all sizes and at all levels simply fail to do even a few of these, let alone all 12.
 That’s a shame.
 I’ve witnessed first hand how applying these principles consistently and over time helped this one local government agency do amazing work and become the highest performing and most respected team in it’s industry.
 In future posts I’ll chat about how to do or operationalize each of these.
 I hope others can learn from our lesson.

 * It should be noted that the culture that brought about Commuter Services’ success and the development of these principles was made in full partnership with my longtime ACCS Management Team mates: Lois DeMeester, Howard Jennings, Jay Freschi and Bobbi Greenberg.